I have 9 Clean Eating Halloween Recipes if you are planning a big Halloween party or just want some good food to celebrate Halloween with your family,

 We get together, wear out costumes, play some Halloween games and eat healthy Halloween food.
 Mom never serves candy or very many sweets.
 That’s partly because my son has diabetes and my Mom and I have hypoglycemia and we shouldn’t and don’t eat sugar.

-That’s what I had in mind when I looked for good healthy Halloween recipes.
+That’s what I had in mind when I looked for good Clean Eating Halloween Recipes.
 I kept thinking in my mind, is this something my mom would want to serve at her party?
 My mom has served some these in the past parties in fact.
 My mom is getting a little bit older and the parties are getting to be a little bit of a burden on her.

 So every year she looks for healthy treats that are easier and easier to make.
 Some of these treats are super, super easy to make.
 I am definitely going to tell my Mom about them.
 She’ll definitely love numbers 3, 4 and 7.
 They are super duper easy.
 My mom also likes things that can be made ahead of time, like the day before.